atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 [\[§F216.4]({{ site.baseurl }}/aba/#aba-f216_4)]

-The Standards require that tactile and visual signs be provided to identify doors at exit stairways, exit passageways, and exit discharge.
+The Standards require that tactile and visual signs be provided to identify doors at exit stairways, exit passageways, and exit discharge.&nbsp;
 Exit passageways are horizontal fire resistance-rated components that lead to exit discharge or public ways.&nbsp;
 Exit discharge is the path from an exit to a public way.

 Exit labels at other locations are not required to be tactile but must meet visual requirements.&nbsp;
 Life safety and building codes address the visibility and illumination of exit signs, which can also satisfy the visual requirements in the ABA Standards.&nbsp;